sst/guide/_examples/how-to-add-facebook-login-to-your-cognito-user-pool.md

 lang: en
 index: 5
 type: jwt-auth
 description: In this example we will look at how to add Facebook Login to a Cognito User Pool using SST.
-We'll be using the Api and Auth constructs to create an authenticated API.
+We'll be using the Api and Cognito constructs to create an authenticated API.
 short_desc: Authenticating a full-stack serverless app with Facebook.
 repo: api-oauth-facebook
 ref: how-to-add-facebook-login-to-your-cognito-user-pool